Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 ### SNMP

 SNMP is used to collect information and metrics about all devices in a network.
-It is heavily used by network engineers to monitor the networking equipment (switches, routers, firewalls, AP...).
+It is heavily used by network engineers to monitor the networking equipment (switches, routers, firewalls, APs...).

 SNMP follows a client/server application model :
 - the **SNMP Manager** (server) is a software component gathering data by sending queries to SNMP agents